samibenhajhmid/greatShop-django/README.md

 ## greatShop-django
-this is an ecoomerce website used to test a recommandation engine with the variety of application used in most ecomerce websites it includes:
+This is an e-commerce website used to test a recommendation engine with the variety of applications used in most e-commerce websites
+It includes:
-* authentification using django authentification system.
+* Identification using Django identification system.
-* catalague
+* Catalog
-* user dashboard
+* User dashboard
-* cart
+* Cart
-* pass orders
+* Pass order
-* chekout
+* Checkout
-* admin panel
+* Admin panel